jasonair/jamai/EDGE_PERSISTENCE_FIX.md

 - ✅ Display order for outline view is properly saved
 - ✅ Data integrity is maintained
 - ✅ No data loss on save/load cycles
+- ✅ **Undo/Redo fully restores nodes WITH their connected edges**
+- ✅ **No more lost connections after undo operations**
+- ✅ Redo also properly removes edges when redoing a deletion